 Tension rose.
-The radical young prophet from the rural hills of the village of Nazareth in the north was famous.
-Many believed he was the long awaited Messiah, the Christ.
+Many believed that the famous, radical young prophet from the rural hills of the village of Nazareth in the north was the long-awaited Messiah, the Christ.
 That ancient title Messiah (Hebrew) or Christ (Greek) meant God’s Anointed One.
-People believed their Messiah would free them from the tyranny of Rome and establish his eternal kingdom.
+People believed their Messiah would free them from the tyranny of the Roman Empire and establish his eternal kingdom.

 Some people, like the Zealots, wanted to fight to free their nation.
 Roman soldiers savagely crucified these insurrectionists as a public demonstration of the futility of opposing their Empire.
 One disciple of the young prophet was Simon the Zealot.

 Other people, such as the Jewish leaders, co-operated with their Roman overlords, hoping to keep the peace and prevent further invasion and destruction.
 One of the radical prophet’s disciples was Matthew, approved as a tax collector for Rome.
 People regarded tax collectors as traitors.

 Other disciples of the popular prophet ran a successful fishing business in Galilee, owning many boats and employing many fishermen.
 They returned to their business after the traumatic and confusing events of their prophet’s arrest, torture and public execution.

 This radical young prophet annoyed the Jewish leaders.
 He broke many of their strict religious laws and traditions.
 He welcomed all kinds of people and was widely known as a friend of prostitutes and traitors like tax collectors.
 He visited their homes.
 He welcomed sinners to join him in the homes of strict religious leaders who were shocked, appalled and angered.